Interest rates have been elevated since the pandemic, but central banks have begun cutting rates in the last two years.

 There is also no clear winner when we look at both REITs’ operating metrics.

-On the flip side, MIT’s weighted average lease expiry (WALE) was longer than its counterpart at 4.4 years versus three years.
+On the flip side, MIT’s weighted average lease expiry (WALE) was longer than its counterpart’s at 4.6 years versus 2.7 years.
+This acted as a defensive moat against the volatility of 2025.

-Finally, we come to the arguably most important metric for income investors – each REIT’s distribution yield.
+Finally, we come to the arguably most important metric for income investors: distribution yield.

 There is no easy way to determine which REIT is the better one.